Action of 12 December 1782: Background

-Action
+Battle

 At 8am the convoy formed in line of battle.
 Notwithstanding this formidable array, Captain Luttrell continued bearing down and at 10:00am Ménagère initiated the action.
 Luttrell saw that the shot came from the upper deck only and rightly concluded that the French vessel had no lower-deck guns.
 Mediator bore up in order to bring the rear ship to action.

 At 10:30am Mediator opened fire on Dauphin Royal when that ship and the Alexander bore up out of the line.
 Aimable Eugénie, Ménagère and the American brig then wore and endeavored to protect the two rear ships.

 Mediator fought her way through the Franco-American line.
 At 11am Luttrell was able to cut off Alexander and compelled her to strike.
 He then took possession of the Alexander while the rest of the French and American vessels were trying to escape before the wind.
 Once Luttrell had succeeded in removing the prisoners and placing a prize-master and crew on board Alexander, he pursued the retreating ships.